-Spike of Buffy the Vampire Slayer uses this to good effect in the episode "The Yoko Factor".
+Spike uses this to good effect in the episode "The Yoko Factor".
 Knowing the personalities and temperament of each character, he casually plants information with each of them to turn them on each other.
 He does it in a way that's particularly ingenious: he relies on their own expectations of him to lead the characters into "discovering" the false rumors for themselves... so that each of them thinks it was their own idea.

 YMMV on whether it counts as "ingenious" - the fight lasted less than an episode, and directly led them to the idea which helped them destroy the season's Big Bad.
 If it was a Batman Gambit, it wasn't a very good one.